NautilusTrader

 def data_generator():

-# Yield chunks of pre-sorted data
+# Yield chunks of data (each chunk is a list of Data objects)

 yield load_chunk_1()